vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

      * `Helm: Insert Dependency` - Insert a dependency YAML fragment
      * `Helm: Dependency Update` - Update a chart's dependencies
      * `Helm: Package` - Package a chart directory into a chart archive
+     * `Helm: Fetch` - Download a chart from a repository (can be run via the palette or by right-clicking a Helm repo)
+     * `Helm: Install` - Install a chart to the cluster
+     * `Helm: Show Dependencies` - Show the dependencies for a chart
      * `Helm: Convert to Template` - Create a template based on an existing resource or manifest
      * `Helm: Convert to Template Parameter` - Convert a fixed value in a template to a parameter in the `values.yaml` file
    * Code lenses for: